How to Make Classical Conversations Faces of History Manageable

 How to Make Faces of History Manageable (and Actually Enjoyable)

-If you’re in Essentials, you’ve probably already heard about it.
+If you’re in Essentials, you’ve probably already heard about the big end-of-year project—Faces of History.

 And if you’re anything like me, the first time someone said “five-paragraph paper and in-costume presentation,” your heart rate may have gone up just a little.
 I know mine did.